 - BMJ Best Practice: Log in with your OpenAthens account.
 Step by step guidance on diagnosis, prognosis, treatment and prevention is updated daily using robust evidence based methodology and expert opinion.

 - BNF.
 The British National Formulary (BNF) aims to provide prescribers, pharmacists, and other healthcare professionals with sound up-to-date information about the use of medicines.

 - BNF for Children aims to provide prescribers, pharmacists, and other healthcare professionals with sound up-to-date information on the use of medicines for treating children.

 - Maudsley Prescribing Guidelines.
 (Log in with OpenAthens to access).
 The essential evidence-based handbook on the safe and effective prescribing of psychotropic agents.
 Covering both common and complex prescribing situations encountered in day-to-day clinical practice, this comprehensive resource provides expert guidance on drug choice, minimum and maximum doses, adverse effects, switching medications, prescribing for special patient groups, and more.

-BMJ Best Practice is a clinical decision-making support tool providing the latest evidence-based information to use at the point of care.
-Free to all NHS healthcare professionals and learners in England.
-Find out how to access for the first time.
+A clinical decision-making support tool providing the latest evidence-based information to use at the point of care.
+Free to all NHS staff and learners in England.